DISCOVERING YOUR PATH TO HEALTH

 The number of sessions necessary for relief vary from person to person.
 In general, the longer you have had a health issue, the longer it will take to clear it, whereas newer, more acute issues may be resolved in just a few treatments.
 However, even those living with chronic pain for decades have been amazed at the reduction they notice after their first session.

 All treatments may include acupuncture, e-stim, moxa (a form of heat therapy), gua sha, cupping and/or tuina (modalities used to enhance circulation).

 Sam Pierceall, LAc.

 My path to acupuncture began as a humble offshoot while studying organic farming when I developed a deep interest in herbal medicine and the healing properties contained within plants.
-After successfully completing a three year certificate course in herbal medicine offered at Sacred Plant Traditions in 2011, my devotion to holistic modalities deepened further.
+Upon successfully completing the three year certificate course in Traditional Herbal Medicine offered by Sacred Plant Traditions in Charlottesville, VA in 2011, my devotion to holistic modalities deepened further.
 In researching and discovering what was possible through acupuncture, I knew that it was something that held great promise and that I needed to learn more.
 After three years of school and one year of clinical internship, I graduated from Jung Tao School of Classical Chinese Medicine in Sugar Grove, NC in 2016.